THE VFA PIONEER HISTORIES PROJECT

 JW: Oh, that’s not so good either.

 NS: I don’t know that it wasn’t.
-I mean, what my job was, was to find out who the candidates were, the female candidates, for these seats.
-Maybe even to scout one up myself, somebody who hadn’t even thought of it, and to find out about this woman’s qualification.
-And then, this was really the most important part of it, to call the people out in the field who knew this candidate, and to find out what they thought of her as a possible candidate.
-Then, I would write up my findings and present them to the deputy attorney general.
+My job was to identify eligible female candidates for these seats – maybe even to identify someone myself who was qualified but hadn’t herself thought about applying.
+And then – this was really the most important part of it – to call people out in the field who knew this candidate to find out what they thought about her as a possible judge.
+Then I would write up my findings and present them to the deputy attorney general.
+In one case, I wrote a memo to the Attorney General himself recommending a candidate who had a male competitor backed by another high-level DOJ official.
+The Attorney General chose my applicant.
+This was for the seat in Oklahoma, and I was very pleased.

 JW: Were there ideological questions, as we know there are now?

-NS: I was making up the questions as I went along, and I was not asking ideological questions, particularly, except that I was looking for women who might be committed at some level to women’s rights.
-Stephanie Seymour, as I recall, had no background in women’s rights.
+NS: I was making up the questions as I went along, and I did not ask about ideology.
+I was looking for women who were clearly qualified who might be committed at some level to women’s rights.
+The one woman I successfully recommended to the Attorney General did not, as I recall, have any women’s rights activity in her background.
+So even support for the women’s movement wasn’t an absolute requirement.

-It was from a group of women who were opposed to her nomination.
-They were quite conservative, and they managed to gin up a lot of opposition.
-And so, we were never able to get to move her nomination forward.
-Looking back, even at the time, I thought, “Why are they opposing this woman?”
-It seemed so odd, because she was a very competent, respectable, kind of upper-class woman, who had had no association with political issues, except that she was on the board of the local ACLU -but that was it.
+This came from a group of women who were quite conservative, and they managed to generate enough opposition so that we were never able to move the nomination forward.
+Looking back, even at the time I thought, “Why are they opposing this woman?”
+It seemed so odd because she was a competent, respectable, upper-class woman who had had no association with political issues except that she was on the board of the local ACLU.
+But that was it.
+Apart from that, she was not identified with “liberal” causes in any way.
+I finally concluded that the conservative group had attacked her because they thought she was not one of them.
+In their view, she already had it all.
+She was an upper middle-class woman with a good life and an equally successful husband.
+I think the opposition to her candidacy was driven largely by envy.

 We’re talking about a very compressed time period.
-1970 through maybe 1977, by the time my law firm dissolved.
-But during this period, and while I was still in law school, I had contact with a group called Human Rights for Women.
-And Human Rights for Women was a spin off from the National Organization for Women, and it too was kind of an underground organization.
-Human Rights for Women were a group of about four women who were employed in various contexts, who made it their business to take employment discrimination cases on behalf of women.
+1970 through maybe 1977, when my law firm dissolved.
+During this period, and while I was still in law school, I had contact with another group called Human Rights for Women.
+HRWwas a spin off from the National Organization for Women, and the three or four women, all lawyers who made-up its membership, maintained a low profile.
+They all had day jobs but used their own time after hours to support women who had filed lawsuits challenging employment discrimination in the workplace.

 JW: I have another question on the judges.
 Did the nominees have to be Democrats?

 NS: I don’t remember ever asking a nominee if she was a Democrat.
-I sort of knew the kind of person I was looking for.
-I was looking for somebody who was, a) supremely qualified to be a judge, extremely competent.
-And b) for somebody who was kind of involved in social issues at some level.
-I don’t remember ever asking anybody.
-I didn’t have a set of questions.
-“Are you a Democrat?”
+I knew the kind of person I was looking for.
+I was looking for somebody who was, a) supremely qualified to be a judge, in intellect and temperament.
+And b) had some level of involvement in charitable and or social issues.
+I don’t remember ever asking anybody for her party affiliation.

 JW: I was just asking because it’s so different now.
 And of course, I have interviewed people from the National Women’s Political Caucus, which was bipartisan.
 So, in those days, there are a lot of women from both parties who work together on the issues they cared about.
 We’ve changed in the last 50 years.
 Hopefully, someday we’ll get back to that.